jl3419-ljy/FPGA-Consultancy/Super_Resolution_Hardware_IPs/README.md

 <font size = 4>

-The ESPCN nerual network has the "same" padding and the stride is one, which means the output size will be the same as the input size.
-Since everytime we do convolution, the size of the image will go smaller, an extra padding.v IP is implemented to preserve the original size of the image.
+The ESPCN neural network has the "same" padding and the stride is one, which means the output size will be the same as the input size.
+Since every time we do convolution, the size of the image will get smaller, an extra padding.v IP is implemented to preserve the original size of the image.

 - The ESPCN nerual network has kernal sizes of 3 or 5, the size of the kernals are odd number.
 - For kernal size of 3, one layer of pixel of zeros are added to the surrounding of the image.